impulsado/dotFiles/README.md

 <br/>

-Repository with my config files and a installer to have the enviroment like the screenshoot. <br/>
+Repository with my config files and an installer to have the enviroment like the screenshoot. <br/>
 I'm currently neofetcworking on BSPWM enviroment, sorry about that.

 <br/>

 ![Photo](https://raw.githubusercontent.com/impulsado/dotFiles/main/assets/Screenshot.jpg)

 <br/>